-The basic use case of an iSHARE transaction
+The basic use case of an iSHARE data exchange

 The basis involves 2 roles, the Data Consumer and the Data Provider.
-The basic use case starts with a request, for a transaction, from the Data Consumer with it's certificate, to the Data provider.
+The basic use case starts with a request, for a data exchange, from the Data Consumer with it's certificate, to the Data provider.
 The Data Provider checks the validity of the certificate and the authorization of the Data Consumer to get access to the requested data.
-When the certificate is valid and the Data Consumer is authorised for the requested information, the transaction can take place, signed by the Data Provider, as identity proof for the Data Consumer.
+When the certificate is valid and the Data Consumer is authorised for the requested information, the data exchange can take place, signed by the Data Provider, as identity proof for the Data Consumer.

-The primary use cases revolve around the use of iSHARE and the aspect of sharing data where various constellations of roles and constructions are taken into consideration.
+The primary use cases revolve around the use of iSHARE and the aspect of exchanging data where various constellations of roles and constructions are taken into consideration.

-- Interaction models

-- 1. Share data bilaterally (M2M)

-- 2. Share data involving an Authorization Registry (M2M)

-- 3. Share data based on delegation (M2M)

-- 4. Share data based on delegation and involving an Authorization Registry (M2M)

-- 5. Share data (H2M)

-- 6. Share data involving a Broker (H2M)

-- 7. Share data involving a Broker and an Authorization Registry (H2M)
+- 1. Exchange data bilaterally (M2M) (old) - 2.
+Exchange data involving an Authorization Registry (M2M) (old) - 3.
+Exchange data based on delegation (M2M) (old) - 4.
+Exchange data based on delegation and involving an Authorization Registry (M2M) (old) - 5.
+Exchange data (H2M) (old) - 6.
+Exchange data involving a Broker (H2M) (old) - 7.
+Exchange data involving a Broker and an Authorization Registry (H2M) (old)